 2. Stanford University

-National and global rankings put the university among the five best universities worldwide.
-Today, Stanford University is one of the best universities for humanities in the US and is home to some of the most outstanding students who were admitted through its highly selective admission process.
-Its population consists of over 17,000 students and roughly 2,300 teaching staff—19 of whom are Nobel laureates.
+National and global rankings put Stanford among the best universities worldwide.
+Today, it is one of the best universities in the humanities field in the USA.
+It is home to some of the most outstanding students who were admitted through its highly selective admission process.
+Its population consists of over 17,000 students and roughly 2,300 teaching staff—19 of whom are Nobel Laureates.

-Stanford University’s School of Humanities and Sciences has numerous and diverse undergraduate, Master’s, and Ph.D. programs, including Art, History, Philosophy, Religious Studies, Linguistics, Music, and more.
-Stanford graduates are highly valued and usually have good career prospects upon graduation.
+Stanford’s School of Humanities and Sciences offers numerous and diverse undergraduate, master’s, and Ph.D. programs, including art, history, philosophy, religious studies, linguistics, music, etc. Stanford graduates are highly valued and usually have good career prospects upon graduation.

-The University of California – Berkeley (UC Berkeley) is a public university established in 1868.
+The University of California–Berkeley is a top public university established in 1868.
 It currently holds the top spot among public universities worldwide and is also an excellent institution for humanities in the USA.
-This outstanding institution had hosted 32 Nobel Prize and four Pulitzer Prize winners among its faculty members.
+This outstanding institution has hosted 32 Nobel Prizes and four Pulitzer Prize winners among its faculty members.
 At present, nine Nobel Prize awardees are active members of the UC faculty.

 4. Princeton University

-Princeton University is another Ivy League School that exudes excellence just by its name.
-It was established in 1746, making it one of the oldest learning institutions in the US.
+Princeton University is another Ivy League school that exudes excellence just by its name.
+It was established in 1746, making it one of the oldest learning institutions in the USA.
 It has since produced numerous alumni who went on to win the prestigious Nobel Prize or take active roles in politics or private and public industries locally and abroad.

-Today, Princeton University is one of the best schools for humanities in the USA that has carefully selected and accommodated a little over 8,000 students enrolled under more than a hundred-degree programs.
+Today, Princeton University is one of the best schools for humanities in the USA.
+It has carefully selected and accommodated a little over 8,000 students enrolled in more than a hundred programs.
 This number makes it suitable for the university to maintain an efficient 5:1 student-teacher ratio.
 In addition, more than half of the student population.

-The Humanities Department has plenty of degree programs for prospective students to choose from, including Philosophy, History, Architecture, Music, and more.
-Most of the courses have undergraduate, Master’s, and Ph.D. degree offerings, allowing students to gain a more structured and higher level of education.
+The Humanities Department offers many degree programs, including philosophy, history, architecture, music, and more.
+Most of the courses offer undergraduate, master’s, and Ph.D. degree offerings, allowing students to gain a more structured and higher level of education.

 5. Yale University

 Yale University’s long history dates back to the mid-17th century.
-It opened as the Collegiate School in 1701 and adopted its current name in 1718.
-Yale University is a member of the Ivy League and is among the most prestigious universities with a 7% acceptance rate.
+It opened as a collegiate school in 1701 and adopted its current name in 1718.
+Yale University is a member of the Ivy League and is among the most prestigious universities in the country, with a 7% acceptance rate.
 A fifth of its carefully selected student population comes from over 120 countries.

-The university’s Humanities department delivers an exceptional humanities program in the USA and has undergraduate and postgraduate programs that utilize traditional and generation-appropriate approaches in providing basic or in-depth understanding and analysis of humanities fields, such as arts, music, literature, and philosophy.
-It covers areas ranging from Asian to Western and periods from ancient to contemporary.
+The university’s humanities department delivers an exceptional humanities program in the USA.
+Its undergraduate and postgraduate programs utilize traditional and generation-appropriate approaches to providing basic or in-depth understanding and analysis of humanities fields such as arts, music, literature, and philosophy.
+The department covers areas ranging from Asian to Western and periods from ancient to contemporary.

-We hope that this article on Best Universities for Humanities in the USA was helpful.
-Make sure to also check out the Available Programs for International Students to learn more about studying abroad!
+We hope that this article on the best universities to study humanities in the USA was helpful.
+Make sure to also check out the Available Programs in the USA for International Students and Guide to Studying in the USA Page to learn more about studying in the United States!

 About the Author: Hyun Lee